 J-1: Security checks currently running on all changes of status and all visa applicants.
 These can run several weeks.

-J-1: No fees involved for the first 60 months.
+J-1: No fees involved for the first 60 months, other than SEVIS and visa fees at U.S. Embassy or Consulate.

 H-1B: No 212(e) requirement.